Skip to content

 sudo apt upgrade

 This process does take a long time.
 In my case, it took more than 20 minutes.
-But once it is done we can see the Plasma Discover app in the app launcher.
+But once it is done we can see the Plasma Discover app in the launcher.
 We can see a variety of apps listed and we can install them with one click.

 linux apps store on chrome os flex